Flipper-XFW/Xtreme-Firmware/ReadMe.md

   </h3>
 </h2>

-We created our own, new & improved Animation / Asset system, that we can finally reveal.
-It lets you to create and cycle through your own `Asset Packs` with only a few button presses, allowing you to easily load custom Animations and Icons like never before.
+We created our own improved Animation / Asset system that lets you create and cycle through your own `Asset Packs` with only a few button presses, allowing you to easily load custom Animations, Icons and Fonts like never before.

 <img src="https://user-images.githubusercontent.com/55334727/214010675-9eddb8f5-1dd6-4cf4-a0ee-e37af8b6c933.PNG" align="left" width="200px"/>
-You can easily create your own pack, or find some user made ones in the discord channel.
+You can easily create your own pack, or find some user made ones on our website or on discord.
 Check <a href="https://github.com/Flipper-XFW/Xtreme-Firmware/wiki/Asset-Packs">here</a> for a tutorial on creating your own.
-Essentially, we got our own <code>Anims</code> & <code>Icons</code> folders, inside each <code>Asset Pack</code>.
+Essentially, each <code>Asset Pack</code> can configure its own <code>Anims</code>, <code>Icons</code> & <code>Fonts</code>.

 <br clear="left"/>